AmerikanischerAdler/gym_bros/README.md

 ## Description

-This is a social media app, joining gym goers from around the world to celebrate progress and encourage one another.
-Users can post about their progress and view the words of other people, who are just as driven to succeed as they are.
+Gym Bros is a social media app for the gym.
+It seeks to connect users around the world to foster a supportive and motivating environment, designed to encourage and develop each user by providing a means of tracking growth toward goals, sharing prgress with other users, and competing with friends or against others of one's particular body type.

+### User Story

+As a gym bro (or gym girl) I want to track & share my progress so that I can stay motivated and build a competitive & constructive community at my gym and around the world.

 ### Stack: